srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     | `{nsg-name}` | Enter the name of the **Network Security Group**.
     | `{resource-group}` | Enter the name of the **Resource group** for the virtual machine.

-    > [!NOTE] In production, it's best practice to only open inbound communication to the communication protocol(s) in use by your IoT devices.
+    > **Note**:  In production, it's best practice to only open inbound communication to the communication protocol(s) in use by your IoT devices.
 If your devices only use MQTT, then only open inbound communication for that port.
 This will help limit the surface attack area of open ports that could be exploited.

 1. With the **Inbound rules** added to the **Network Security Group** (NSG), the Child IoT Device will be allowed to communicate with the IoT Edge Gateway virtual machine.